obenland/wp-display-header/readme.txt

 == Changelog ==

 = 2.0.0 =
-* **IMPORTANT**: Version 2.0.0 breaks compatibility with WordPress versions prior to 3.2!
+* **IMPORTANT**: Version 2.0.0 breaks compatibility with WordPress versions **prior** to 3.2!
-* Added to Taxonomies and Authors.
+* Added the header selection field to Taxonomy and Author Edit screens.
+* Fixed a minor bug for themes that have no header images registered

 = 1.5.3 =
 * Improved user experience when current theme does not support custom headers, on activation of the plugin.